jdoleary/Spellmasons/docs/CriticalPath.md

         - Server own-info page served over http
         - Multiplayer save load with "take over player"
         - Notify when version isn't same
+        - Add Che book animation for when a player casts but is waiting
     - 2nd algorithm for generating levels
         - see branch 2nd-level-algorithm
 - January 1/5-1/21
     - BALANCE unit spawns especially on later levels
-        - Maybe not exponential?
+        - Maybe not exponential budget?
+    - Balanced / Difficult
     - Submit to IGN and others
-    - Balanced / Difficult
     - Finish Looping
         - (see branch `loop-tint-level`)
 - January 1/22-1/28